 Facebook is Offering Grants to Small Businesses in 30 Countries

-Like Google, it is in the best interests of Facebook to help restore the economy to a state of normality as soon as possible.
-None-the-less, the small business grants program from Facebook is welcome.
-Though it appears they are working out the exact details for grants, there are some base requirements already established, such as being in business for at least 1 year and having no more than 50 employees.
+Like Google, it is in the best interest of Facebook to help restore the economy to a state of normality as soon as possible.
+The small business grants program from Facebook is a welcome initiative.
+There are, however, some conditions that must be met in order to qualify.
 Sign up for Facebook grant updates using your work email:

-AppSumo is Giving Away $1 Million in Software for Their #RecessionProof Campaign
+AppSumo is Giving Away $1 Million in Software for the #RecessionProof Campaign

-Beloved by startup founders and small business owners for their lifetime deals, AppSumo has extended a helping hand to businesses impacted by Covid-19.
-AppSumo has put together a hub of sorts teeming with resources for freelancers and those who now work remotely.
-You can apply for the software giveaway and sift through tons of guides, checklists, and more on their hub:
+Beloved by startups and small businesses for their many lifetime deals, AppSumo has extended a helping hand to companies impacted by Covid-19 in the form of a resource hub.
+This hub is contains helpful information and resources for freelancers and remote workers.
+You can apply for their software giveaway and sift through the guides, checklists, and more here:

 The $2 Trillion CARES Act includes the Paycheck Protection Program (PPP) - (US Only)

-Arguably the most vulnerable group in the private sector, aside from established business owners, is made up of sole-proprietors, freelancers, and gig economy workers.
-Luckily the CARES Act includes those who are classified as self-employed alongside small business owners in the Paycheck Protection Program’s eligibility requirements.
-In addition to having been in business as of February 15th 2020, there are a few more requirements and documents you need handy before applying for a loan through PPP:
+The most vulnerable group, aside from established business owners, consists of sole-proprietors, freelancers, and gig economy workers.
+Luckily the CARES Act includes those who are classified as self-employed in the Paycheck Protection Program's eligibility requirements.
+In addition to having been in business as of February 15th 2020, there are other requirements and documents you'll need handy to apply for a loan through PPP: